RichardEpure/advent_for_code_2023/README.md

-Learning Go by solving advent for code 2023 challenges.
+Learning Go by solving advent of code 2023 challenges.